 Your Online Medical Consultation

-Read upWhat are Amitriptyline tablets for migraine?
-How to take Amitriptyline tablets for migraine?
+Read upWhat are Amitriptyline tablets?
+How to take Amitriptyline tablets for migraine prevention?
 What if I still have a migraine after taking Amitriptyline tablets?
 What is a migraine?
 What are the symptoms of a migraine?
 What causes a migraine?
 Side effects of Amitriptyline tablets for migraine?
 Interactions between Amitriptyline tablets for migraine and food/alcohol?
 Interaction between Amitriptyline tablets for migraine and other drugs?
 Is there any reason I would not be able to take Amitriptyline tablets for migraine?
 Why should I take Amitriptyline tablets for migraine?
 What is the difference between Amitriptyline tablets and other migraine medication?
 How do I store Amitriptyline tablets for migraine?
 Can I buy Amitriptyline tablets for migraine online?
 Where can I get more information about Amitriptyline tablets for migraine online?
-How will my Amitriptyline tablets for migraine be delivered?
-How to dispose of Amitriptyline tablets for migraine bought online?
+How will my Amitriptyline tablets?
+How to dispose of Amitriptyline tablets?

 Amitriptyline tablets belong to a class of medications known as tricyclic antidepressants.
 Although they are sometimes used as antidepressant they have a large variety of uses.
-A common use of Amitriptyline tablets is to treat migraines.
+A common use of Amitriptyline tablets is to treat migraines and neuropathic pain.

 Amitriptyline tablets work as a migraine prophylactic, meaning it is taken everyday to prevent migraines from happening.
 It does this by increasing the levels of neurotransmitters in the brain that affect mood and well-being—specifically, serotonin and norepinephrine.
 Serotonin is involved in the regulation of blood vessels during a migraine headache, and both chemicals play a role in the processing of pain by the brain.